-Sure style is a major factor why most people tend to buy tinted glasses but are there health benefits to it?
+Of course, style is a major factor why most people tend to buy tinted glasses, but are there health benefits to it?

-If you have migraines or any other chronic condition and can’t bear bright lights, then the tinted lens could work as a therapy for your eyes.
+- If you have migraines or any other chronic condition and cannot bear bright lights, then the tinted lens could work as a therapy for your eyes.
 In fact, FL-41 tint has been shown to increase the blinking frequency and provide protection from bright sources.

-This tint is rusty-rose in colour and blocks blue wavelengths that are responsible for most eye problems.
-It reduces migraines or vision discomforts triggered by bright artificial lights.
+- Pink tinted glasses block blue wavelengths that are responsible for most eye problems, thereby reducing migraine and vision discomfort triggered by bright artificial lights.

-Getting the lens tint of your choice is now easier than ever.
-For most people, tinted lenses are as much of a fashion statement as a necessary function in their glasses to see better.
+Getting the tint of your choice is now easier than ever.
+For most people, tinted lenses are as much of a fashion statement as a necessity.

-But no matter whether you’re wearing tinted glasses indoors because it looks stylish or your poor vision demands it, there are a few tips that’ll help along the way.
-Here’s a roundup of a few things that you must consider before buying tinted eyewear for indoor use.
+But no matter whether you are wearing tinted glasses indoors because it looks stylish or your poor vision demands it, there are a few tips that’ll help along the way.
+Here is a roundup of a few things that you must consider before buying tinted eyewear for indoor use.

 The best way to determine the most suitable lens tint for yourself is to get an eye test first.
-The optician will examine your eyes and suggest you the best lens tint that’ll help your vision in the best possible way.
+The optician will examine your eyes and suggest you the best lens tint that might help your vision in the best possible way.